DieterReuter/rpi64-kernel/README.md

-# Build a Linux kernel for Raspberry Pi 3 in 64bit
+# Build a Linux kernel for Raspberry Pi 3 and 4 in 64bit
 [![Build Status](https://travis-ci.org/DieterReuter/rpi64-kernel.svg?branch=master)](https://travis-ci.org/DieterReuter/rpi64-kernel)

-This repo just builds a Linux kernel for Raspberry Pi 3 in 64bit.
+This repo just builds a Linux kernel for Raspberry Pi 3 and 4 in 64bit.
 It uses the linux kernel provided by the upstream repo at https://github.com/raspberrypi/linux.

 Latest LTS Linux Kernel now is  4.19.58.

 ## Prerequisites
-In order to build the latest Linux kernel 4.19.x for the Raspberry Pi 3 board you only need a few tools on your Mac:
+In order to build the latest Linux kernel 4.19.x for the Raspberry Pi 3 and 4 board you only need a few tools on your Mac:

 1. git
 2. [Docker for Mac](https://docs.docker.com/docker-for-mac/)